pingcap/talent-plan/rust/projects/project-3/project.md

 - Create a client-server application
 - Write a custom protocol with `std` networking APIs
 - Introduce logging to the server
-- Chain errors together and write an error handler for `main`
-- Implement pluggable backends via traits
+- Implement pluggable backends with traits
 - Benchmark the hand-written backend against `sled`

 **Topics**: `std::net`, logging, traits, benchmarking.